Guideline for promoting a diversity-sensitive and discrimination-free faculty

 - The FAS supports the development of an adequate peer-to-peer counselling service organised by students themselves.

-4. Advisory Board
+4. Advisory Board für Diversity and Anti-Discrimination

 5. Complaints procedure